kuzzleio/documentation/src/protocols/1/essentials/disconnect/index.md

 # disconnect

-Asks a protocol to force-close a connection.
+Asks the protocol to force-close a connection.

 ---